hpc-carpentry/hpc-chapel/_episodes/13-synchronization.md

 task 3 is done...
 task 4 is done...
 ~~~
-{:.output}
+{: .output}

 > ## Try this...
+>
-> Comment out the line `lock.waitfor(numtasks)` in the code above to clearly observe the effect of the task synchronisation.
+> Comment out the line `lock.waitfor(numtasks)` in the code above to clearly
-{:.challenge}
+> observe the effect of the task synchronisation.
+{: .challenge}

-Finally, with all the material studied so far, we should be ready to parallelize our code for the simulation of the heat transfer equation.
+Finally, with all the material studied so far, we should be ready to
+parallelize our code for the simulation of the heat transfer equation.